drinkbird/drinkbird.github.io/_posts/blog/2026-06-08-man-mission-me.md

 A quarter later, two of the strongest engineers had left, a third had asked to move, and the people who stayed talked about the project the way you talk about an illness you have recovered from.
 We had delivered the thing.
 We had spent the team to do it, and nobody had put that cost on the same slide as the win.

-This was about five years ago, and I have turned it over many times since, because by the measures we used it still counts as a success.
-I keep arriving at the same answer.
-We had the right goals.
-We had them in the wrong order.
+This was several years ago, and I have turned it over many times since, because by the measures we used it still counts as a success.
+I keep arriving at the same answer: we had the right goals, we just had them in the wrong order.

 ## An old ordering of priorities